flipcamp/engagingstudents4/essays/stover.md

 <a href="https://twitter.com/share" class="twitter-share-button" data-via="FlipCampMT">Tweet</a>
 <script>!function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0],p=/^http:/.test(d.location)?'http':'https';if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src=p+'://platform.twitter.com/widgets.js';fjs.parentNode.insertBefore(js,fjs);}}(document, 'script', 'twitter-wjs');</script>

-A central aspect of jazz practice is harmonic substitution, where a functionally-related chord of a different flavor displaces, or is superimposed upon, another.
+A central aspect of jazz practice is harmonic substitution, where a functionally related chord of a different flavor displaces, or is superimposed upon, another.
 These substitutions can be predetermined, as in an arrangement of a jazz standard, or effected “in the heat of the moment,” as ensemble members carve alternative harmonic paths through the “changes” of the tune.
 Aspects of harmonic substitution, or reharmonization, are addressed *elsewhere in this issue*.
 In this essay I will outline a related and, I suggest, foundational practice that can be used as a model for thinking about harmonic substitution: a number of common harmonic progressions built into the structure of the tunes themselves.
 In other words, the very notion of carving alternative paths toward harmonic goals is already built into the structure of the songs being elaborated upon by jazz musicians.
 These practices relate to and extend the concept of *mode mixture*, well-known in conventional music-theoretical discourse.

 How might music theory students use an expanded awareness of harmonic possibilities such as can be gleaned from the study of jazz standards, in order to embrace, conceptualize, and apply harmonic substitution, whether working from a prototypical harmonic progression or even from a melody with no pre-given harmonic support?
-First, mode mixture provides a good entry point for thinking about harmonic substitution: major/minor borrowings are commonplace in 18^th^- and 19^th^-century concert music, and are used for many of the same expressive reasons.
+First, mode mixture provides a good entry point for thinking about harmonic substitution: major/minor borrowings are commonplace in eighteenth- and nineteenth-century concert music, and are used for many of the same expressive reasons.
 Their pervasive use in the American Popular Songbook provides a wealth of examples for a theory instructor to draw upon and for students to engage.
 Second, as we shall see in Part 2 below, aspects of the way mode mixture is used and extended in jazz allow us to think about harmonic function as a process within which we can locate a number of harmonic objects that can equally fulfill some given function.
-For example, “dominant function” can be fulfilled by V and viio, but also by bII, bVII, and even III.
+For example, “dominant function” can be fulfilled by V and viio, but also by &#9837;II, &#9837;VII, and even III.
 This allows us to orient classroom activities toward thinking about what some musical passage is doing, and how it is doing it, rather than focusing primarily on the behavior of a specific chord in fulfilling a specific task.
 And third, by considering the relatively wide range of chords that emerges from these two considerations, we can imagine some creative classroom assignments where a variety of paths can be selected in order to solve some compositional problem (see Part 3).

 ## Major to minor (and back)

 The title of this essay is a play on a famous line from Cole Porter’s “Ev’ry Time We Say Goodbye,” shown in Figure 1.
-When Porter wrote “But how strange the change from major to minor,” he was channeling a venerated practice of equating major and minor harmony with differently-directed emotional states.
+When Porter wrote “But how strange the change from major to minor,” he was channeling a venerated practice of equating major and minor harmony with differently directed emotional states.
 Specifically, he was reinforcing a mood shift on the part of the song’s narrator, as tender affection turns into gentle melancholy.
 From a musical perspective, minor is impinging on the tune’s global major key (iv displacing IV).
 This is a significant point: it is not that major and minor are freely coexisting, but that a primarily major-key tune is pulled in a powerful affective direction by the impingement of a harmonic entity from the parallel minor key.
 Note that the melody avoids any pitches that suggest either a minor or major orientation—this reinforces the possibility that, in this case, minor is gently tugging on major, rather than there being any conclusive shift from one to the other.

 **Figure 1.** “Ev’ry Time We Say Goodbye,” measures 25–28